ktaroabobon/bsljOWL/README.md

-# jalOWL
+# bsljOWL

-This repository is ontology for Japan Architecture Law.
+This repository is ontology for Building Standards Law of Japan.

-jalOWL stands for Japan Architecture Law OWL.
+bsljOWL stands for Building Standards Law of Japan Ontology.